 This square was named for Queen Victoria in her jubilee year.
 On its north side sits the damaged Town Hall, which is undergoing a four-year conservation project and will eventually become part of Christchurch's new (at time of writing, yet-to-be-built) Performing Arts Precinct.
 Nearby stands a poupou, a tall, carved, wood column, acknowledging the site's history as a trading point between Māori and the European settlers.
 You'll also see Christchurch's oldest iron bridge, a floral clock, two fountains, and statues of Queen Victoria and Captain Cook.

-Armagh and Colombo Sts., Christchurch, 8011, New Zealand
+Armagh and Colombo Sts., Christchurch, Canterbury, 8011, New Zealand